– Monday Muse –

 kingdom.
 We ask this in Jesus’ name.
 Amen

-After that the men would heap their plates, really heap their plates.
-It must have been a honed skill, for I have never since seen such artful layered servings.
-The men would be the first to take seating in the living room.
+After the prayer the men would heap their plates, really heap their plates.
+It must have been a honed skill, for I have never since seen such artfully layered portions since those gatherings.
+The men would be the first to take the seating in the living room.
 The children followed, the first in line got a place on the bed.
 After the children dispersed, the women pushed back the serving dishes, creating room for their plates.
 I don’t remember seeing an aunt without a place to sit; there may have been.

-The particular Easter that I am remembering stands out because of what happened once everyone had eaten, but were still grazing, which was the norm.
-From Grandma’s bedroom window, I spotted some strangers in a dilapidated car pulling in, and parking under a leafless apple tree near the road, the only space left.
+The particular Easter that I am remembering stands out because of what happened once everyone had eaten, but were still grazing, which was the norm for us.
+From Grandma’s bedroom window, I spotted a dilapidated car pulling in the gravel driveway.
+The strangers parked under a leafless apple tree near the road, the only space left.
 Curious, I left the confinement of the bedroom, just as an aunt stealthily entered from the kitchen, and whispered to an aunt, and that one to another.
 Something was up, but what, I wondered?

-Instantly, while Grandma unknowingly sat enjoying a second dinner roll, she liked bread of any kind, the women frantically began clearing the table…serving dishes were flying, not even being covered before hidden away.
+Instantly, while Grandma was enjoying another dinner roll, she liked bread of any kind, the women frantically began clearing the table…serving dishes flew, not even being covered before being hidden away.

 What was going on?
 I moved closer.
-As the aunts passed each other there were whispers, whispers not meant for Grandma’s ears, or mine.
-I caught a word or two here and there, “lazy…always looking for handouts…shiftless…shirttail…couldn’t find a free meal elsewhere.
+As my mother and aunts passed each other there were whispers, whispers not meant for Grandma’s ears, or mine.
+I caught a few words here or there, “lazy…always looking for handouts…shiftless…shirttail.
+Hah, guess they couldn’t find a free meal anywhere else.”

-When Grandma heard unfamiliar voices coming from the side-door entrance off the kitchen, she excitedly rose from her chair, anxious to greet whomever it it might be.
+When Grandma heard unfamiliar voices coming from the side-door entrance off the kitchen, she excitedly rose from her chair, anxious to greet whomever it might be.
 While she was out of the room, my aunts worked all the faster to clear the table.
-When Grandma returned with the grubby looking bunch, she looked curiously at the empty table, and then to the aunts.
+When Grandma returned with the grubby looking bunch, she looked curiously at the cleared table, and then to the aunts.
 Without reproach, she began to pull the serving bowls from wherever she could find them.
 The aunts sheepishly followed her lead.
-The unexpected guests were seated, and waited upon until stomachs were full or bowls had been emptied.
+The unexpected guests were welcomed to the chairs at the table, and were waited upon until they had had their fill.

-I could tell by the pinched looks between my aunts, that they were feeling guilty for their failed ‘Disappearing Buffet’ effort.
+I could tell by the pinched looks between the aunts, that they were feeling guilty for their failed ‘Disappearing Buffet’ effort.
 For in all their years, and in all my years, none of us had heard a hint of criticism, or a word of gossip, from Grandma’s lips, or witnessed an ungracious act.
-For she had somehow managed to example that it is not enough to just know what Jesus would have us do; that serving Him required ‘doing it.’
+For she had somehow managed to example that – it is not enough to just know what Jesus would have us do; that serving Him required ‘serving others.’
 Grandma treated everyone as though she loved them, for she did…out of the abundance of love she received from Jesus.

 Many years later, while I stood at Grandma’s casket with two of my closest cousins, one said, “I never heard her say anything unkind.”
 The other agreed.
 I didn’t add my thoughts.
-I just couldn’t…the loss seemed so great.
+I just couldn’t…the loss was too great.

 “The love of a life well lived, lives on and on and…”